So, you have come up with your event idea, guests, invite, location, date, and time.

 Ask as many questions as you need to clarify what services you are getting and what cost.

-Equivalently, bad client relations will corrupt whatever standard of service a vendor offers.
-Hence, when looking for corporate event vendors, look out for the quality of their client relations.
+Ad-client relations will corrupt whatever standard of service a vendor offers.
+Hence, when looking for corporate event vendors, look out for the quality of their client relationships.

 Or the vendor might be discourteous to your guests and end up smearing the overall experience of your event.